-2 India ADRs to Buy for 2020 - Cabot Wealth Network
+Should You Buy Indian ADRs?

 As India’s younger consumers increase their disposable income and savings rates in the coming years, they will increasingly move beyond the basics of food and housing to higher levels of goods and services.

-The challenge with investing in India is that, relative to China, there are far fewer India stocks trading on U.S. exchanges.
+The challenge with investing in India is that, relative to China, there are far fewer Indian stocks trading on U.S. exchanges.

-Here are two high-quality India ADRs (American Depositary Receipts) to get you going.
+Here are two high-quality Indian ADRs (American Depositary Receipts) to get you going.

-India ADR #1: MakeMyTrip Limited (MMYT)
+Indian ADR #1: MakeMyTrip Limited (MMYT)

-MakeMyTrip Limited is a great play on India’s travel industry as well as digital payments and marketing.
+MakeMyTrip Limited is a great play on India’s travel industry – at least once the country claws its way out of its current Covid-19 nightmare – as well as digital payments and marketing.

 The company was founded in 2000 to initially serve the travel needs of the U.S.-based Indian community.
 But the company has evolved into a leading global travel company as India evolves into a digital marketplace by providing a comprehensive range of travel services.